SimonDein/launch/notes/the_object_model.md

 - **Inheritance** is used in Ruby
   - A subclass inherits from a superclass
   - Inheritance allows for more generic superclasses for large reusability and smaller subclasses for finer detailed and intricate operations.
+  - A class can only subclass from a single super class
+    - This is called single inheritance
+    - Ruby gets around this and **supports multiple inheritance by implementing `modules`**